 SRZ’s Diversity Committee drives the firm’s diversity initiatives relating to the recruitment, retention, promotion and general career development of our attorneys.
-The Committee draws on attorneys from throughout the firm and at all levels of seniority, as well as members of our Recruiting and Professional Development Departments.
+The Committee’s members include attorneys from throughout the firm and at all levels of seniority, as well as members of our Recruiting and Professional Development Departments.

-The Committee meets monthly to ensure that the firm’s diversity initiatives continue to be successful through community building, education and outreach.
+The Committee meets monthly to ensure that the firm’s diversity initiatives continue to be successful through community building, education, outreach and recruiting.

-Affinity groups for African-Americans, Latinos, Asian-Americans and women meet on a regular basis and provide members a forum to gather socially, network, mentor and discuss diversity-related work experiences.
+Five affinity groups for African-Americans, Latinos, Asian-Americans, LGBT and women meet on a regular basis and provide members a forum to gather socially, network, mentor and discuss diversity-related work experiences.

 - Women’s Affinity Group

-Our Women’s Affinity Group is directed by a steering committee, which includes women partners, special counsels and associates of various levels of seniority from different practice groups.
+Our Women’s Affinity Group is directed by a steering committee that includes women partners, special counsels and associates of various levels of seniority from different practice groups.
 The Affinity Group actively works to plan events for SRZ’s women attorneys.
-The group recently sponsored two women to attend the 2012 Women in Law Leadership Academy.
+The group recently promoted a firmwide Dress for Success clothing drive benefitting disadvantaged women and sponsored two women to attend a Women in Law Leadership Academy.